Eureka/Nanodiscovery Program August 2016 Read more

-Ungergraduate interns at WBGOptonixlab present posters at the CNSE 2012 Summer Internship Program Poster Presentation
+Undergraduate interns at WBGOptronixlab present posters at the CNSE 2012 Summer Internship Program Poster Presentation

-The posters were titled "Delving deep into the Nitrides : Understanding defects in GaN through UV photoluminiscence" and "Seeing beyond the visible: Electrical Properties of AlGaN and GaN Avalanche Photodiodes"
+The posters were titled "Delving deep into the Nitrides : Understanding defects in GaN through UV photoluminescence" and "Seeing beyond the visible: Electrical Properties of AlGaN and GaN Avalanche Photodiodes"

-Our undergradute intern, Sheila Smith honored with the nation's most prestigious undergraduate award for scientific study
+Our undergraduate intern, Sheila Smith honored with the nation's most prestigious undergraduate award for scientific study.
+April 2012

 Sheila Smith, a sophomore majoring in Nanoengineering, has been named a recipient of the prestigious 2012 Barry M. Goldwater Scholarship, which is the nationís premier undergraduate award for outstanding students in the fields of science, engineering and mathematics.
 Read More

-Our high school Intern, Seyoon has been named one of only 300 INTEL semifinalists, 11 Jan 2012
+Our high school Intern, Seyoon has been named one of only 300 INTEL semifinalists.
+January 2012

 The Intel Science Talent Search (Intel STS) is the nation's most prestigious pre-college science competition.
 Alumni of STS have made extraordinary contributions to science and hold more than 100 of the world's most coveted science and math honors, including seven Nobel Prizes and four National Medals of Science.
 The Intel STS recognizes 300 students and their schools as semifinalists each year - 1,839 applicants in 2012 - to compete for $1.25 million in awards.
 From that select pool, 40 finalists are then invited to Washington, DC in March to undergo final judging, display their work to the public, meet with notable scientists, and compete for the top award of $100,000.
 Read More

-UAlbany NanoCollege Professor Shadi Shahedipour-Sandvik Receives the UAlbany Award for Excellence in Research, 3 May 2011
+UAlbany NanoCollege Professor Shadi Shahedipour-Sandvik Receives the UAlbany Award for Excellence in Research.
+May 2011

 The College of Nanoscale Science and Engineering presented its first-ever "Nano in the Mall" program on November 14, highlighting the role of nanotechnology in enabling energy efficiency and conservation.